 And finally, my opinion:

-Ten years ago, Prometheus kilns were almost unknown.
+Fifteen years ago, Prometheus kilns were almost unknown in the UK.
 To create a market, we sold our own version of the Pro 1, renamed the Kitiki MiniKiln as part of our jewellery brand name Kitiki.
 Having created a UK market, the name Mini-Kiln was soon adopted, along with the text I wrote.
 You might have seen photos of it: black with a grey and peach-coloured fascia.

 At the time, the programmer was a single-sequence controller: its one simple ramp-hold programme had to be set manually.
 However, every other kiln manufacture was starting to use built-in comprehensive programmers so, eventually, Prometheus released a programmable kiln.
 It's very important to understand that the current Mini-Kiln has a comprehensive digital programmer, not just a basic controller.

 The digital programmer, an Orton AutoFire, allows you to set up, and re-use, fifteen accurate drying, heating, holding, and cooling sequences: and do something else whilst the sequence is running.
 A sequence can consist of up to five segments.